CarolineEllwyn/File-system-manager/README.md

 # File-system-manager

-A file system manager that provides users to get information from files from a static manu
+This is a file system manager that allows the user to make choices based on a static menu.
+You can choose between:
+  1) List all files in directory
+  2) Get files by their extension
+  3) Get the name of the text file
+  4) Se how big the text file is
+  5) Get the number of lines in the text file
+  0) Exit whenever you want